JuliaLang/www.julialang.org/blog/2021/08/juliacon-highlights.md

 ## JuliaCon T-Shirt and Mug

 Thank you to everyone who purchased the JuliaCon 2021 T-shirt or mug this year.
-We had a set of incredible designs which folks seemed to really like given we sold more than 700 shirts this year, raising almost 4,000 USD!
+We had a set of incredible designs which folks seemed to really like given we sold more than 700 shirts this year, raising almost ~\$4,000!
 If you missed the initial batch, it is not too late, check out our [Bonfire shop](https://www.bonfire.com/store/the-julia-language/) to order yours today.

 ## Other JuliaCon Blog posts